sigmaister/copy_CollapsOS/recipes/rc2014/README.md

 We set interrupt mode to 1 because that's what `acia.asm` is written around.

-Then, we init ACIA, shell, enable interrupt and give control of the main loop to `shell.asm`.
+Then, we init ACIA, shell, enable interrupt and give control of the main loop to the BASIC shell.

 What comes below is actual code include from parts we want to include in our OS.
 As you can see, we need to tell each module where to put their variables.
-See `parts/README.md` for details.
+See `apps/README.md` for details.

-You can also see from the `SHELL_GETC` and `SHELL_PUTC` macros that the shell is decoupled from the ACIA and can get its IO from anything.
-See `parts/README.md` for details.
+You can also see from the `STDIO_GETC` and `STDIO_PUTC` macros that the shell is decoupled from the ACIA and can get its IO from anything.
+See comments in `kernel/stdio.asm` for details.

 ### Build the image